 - Tour Guide: Imagine that students had to walk someone through a concept or environment.
 Students can tour others through a historical event or environment.

 - News Report: With a lot of topics asking for students to report on and provide their opinion with a news report is a great way to share their ideas.
 For any issues that ask them to report on specific events, students can present this information in a news report format.

 - Podcast/ Radio: Similarly to a news report students can use an interview format to record a podcast or radio show to explain different concepts like issues in government, historical leaders, or science concepts.

 Here’s were taking a risk as a teacher has a big one.
 Some teachers are not digital natives.
-Our students may be much handier and knowledgeable about how to use the digital tools at their fingerprint tips to share what they have learned.
+Our students may even be handier and more knowledgeable about how to use the digital tools!

-For teachers who may not have the technical skill or familiarity of digital platforms, allowing students to explore this avenue for the final project is a good idea.
-Although it is often extraordinarily intimidating and may or may lead to teachers avoiding this as an option for students to explore, I would highly recommend you throw caution to the wind and allow students to teach you something.
+I encourage you to try it!
+Especially those teachers who may not have the technical skill or familiarity of digital platforms.
+By allowing students to explore this avenue for the final project, they can show you what they already know in a way that makes sense to them.
+Although it can be extraordinarily intimidating, I would highly recommend you throw caution to the wind and allow students to teach you something new!

 Digital tools can be a powerful way for students to share their learning.

 - Website: Many free platforms will enable students to create a website or blog.
 And there are also just as many tutorials that are designed to help students with how this can be done.
 Students can write and create a site on blogger or Weebly pretty easily that can act as a platform for them to show their knowledge